 There are a couple of ways to get better performance — either in the file system layer, or in higher-level configuration.

-Batch-Atomic write transactions
+Batch-atomic write transactions

 By default, SQLite assumes that a sequence of writes to a file may be interrupted at any point in time, due to e.g. operating system crash or power loss.
 The rollback journal is used to allow recovery after a crash.

-However, some file systems can guarantee that a batch of write operations will all either succeed or all fail - typically by implementing a journal mode as part of the file system itself.
+However, some file systems can guarantee that a batch of write operations will all either succeed or all fail — typically by implementing a journal mode as part of the file system itself.
 SQLite can exploit this behavior when available, avoiding the need for a rollback journal in many (but not all) cases.
 It still keeps a rollback journal in memory, and may need to persist it to a file if it grows too large.
-On the web, IndexedDB could also be used to provide the same guarantees, which then gives some nice performance improvements.
+On the web, IndexedDB can be used to provide the same guarantees, which then gives some nice performance improvements.

-Exclusive Locking
+Exclusive locking

 The caveat is that concurrent read transactions are not possible in this mode.
 But when the file system implementation only allows a single connection at a time anyway (like a couple of the options below), this is not an issue.